BruceRoyce/int_kittl/README.md

 #### Problem 1

-In `Canvas.ts` I noticed the canvas context was being unneccessarily regenerated and error checked for every render that worked against performance.
+In `Canvas.ts`, I noticed the canvas context was being unnecessarily regenerated and error checked for every render, which negatively impacted performance.

-#### Remedy for problem 1
+#### Remedy for Problem 1

-I changed this to be generated once when the class is being instantiated as a static field that could be accessed for a whole sesseion via static `Canvas.ctx`.
+I changed this to be generated once when the class is instantiated as a static field that could be accessed for an entire session via `Canvas.ctx`.

-The extra null checks safely removed.
+The extra null checks were safely removed.

-A few other minor changes has applied (eg. importing types correctly, etc.) - Please see the PR
+A few other minor changes were applied (e.g., importing types correctly, etc.) - Please see the PR.

-**In short** the unneccessary canvas context creation is fixed
+**In short**, the unnecessary canvas context creation is fixed.

 #### Problem 2

-I noticed one of the longer renders are when the colour changes.
+I noticed one of the longer renders occurs when the color changes.
 This is linked to the logic of filtering the objects to get the target object.
-Currently, the logic loops through the whole set of objects.
+Currently, the logic loops through the entire set of objects.

-This is because the `getInitialObjects()` returns an array.
+This is because `getInitialObjects()` returns an array.

 ```typescript
 getInitialObjects() : ObjectData[]